SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - I don't know how exactly to encourage adjing (because if you start outright telling everyone "adjing is nice, do try it out", it looks like you're a scamster.
 Anything that is actually good doesn't need explicit endorsement.)
 ![enter image description here](https://i.ibb.co/xSwn9pdD/Whats-App-Image-2025-09-09-at-23-10-53.jpg)
 - However, I have a few possible [ideas](#elevating-the-judging-experience) on how you might improve a fresher's enjoyment of judging mocks.
-- But what is definitely important, is avoiding discouraging adjing.
+- What is definitely important, is avoiding discouraging adjing.
 Members of the debsoc have often made statements which ruin the narrative of adjing (me included), and we need to be careful.

 Samuel, my senior, once said this to encourage judging,